MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-mathematical-round.md

 ## Usage notes

-If the value of the decimals parameter is more than 0 (zero), the specified number is rounded to that many decimal places.
+If the value of the decimals parameter is more than zero (0), the specified number is rounded to that many decimal places.

-If the value of the decimals parameter is 0 (zero), the specified number is rounded to the nearest integer.
+If the value of the decimals parameter is zero (0), the specified number is rounded to the nearest integer.

-If the value of the decimals parameter is less than 0 (zero), the specified number is rounded to the left of the decimal point.
+If the value of the decimals parameter is less than zero (0), the specified number is rounded to the left of the decimal point.

 ## Example 1